 Difference between identified rat metabolites in bile and urine could be explained by the action of the intestine bacteria, followed by re-absorption and further metabolism in liver and kidney.
 Most of glucuronide conjugates excreted in the bile undergoes enterohepatic re-circulation, during which both the glucuronic acid group and the unstable methylol were lost after metabolism by bacterial glucuronidase in the gastrointestinal tract (GIT).
-The resulting chloramide is reabsorbed by intestine and followed further metabolism and conjugation with glutathione at the chlorine atom and transformation to mercapturic acid conjugates prior to excretion in urine.
+The resulting chloramide is reabsorbed by intestine and followed further metabolism and conjugates prior to excretion in urine.